raaaimund/raaaimund.github.io/_posts/2019-05-13-customize-asp-net-core-identity.md

 ## Create our user model

 Lets assume we want to use the following *User* model for authentication.
-The default implementation of the [*PasswordHasher*][7]{:target="_blank"} uses the following hashing algorithms

-* Version 2: PBKDF2 with HMAC-SHA1, 128-bit salt, 256-bit subkey, 1000 iterations
-* Version 3: PBKDF2 with HMAC-SHA256, 128-bit salt, 256-bit subkey, 10000 iterations

-If you want to use you own *PasswordHasher*, you just have to implement [*IPasswordHasher*][8]{:target="_blank"} and register it as a service in you startup.

 ``` c#
 public class User